nikita-volkov/embrace/README.md

     def f ( a : List[Int] ) = a filter (_ % 2 == 0) map (_ * 2) $ g

 How's that better?
-You have the logic applied to the argument sequentially, the function looks like a flow of transformations applied to an input value instead of randomly placed operations.
-Code like that is much easier to write, read and refactor: you just append `$`-functions and just forget about the braces-management hell.
+You have the logic applied to the argument sequentially, the function looks like a flow of transformations applied to an input value instead of scattered operations.
+Code like that is much easier to write, read and refactor: you just append `$`-functions and throw the braces management hell out of your head.

 ##Problem: You have a tuple which you want to pass as a parameter list to a function
 ####Scala solution #1: